HandcartCactus/nlp-bot/USERGUIDE.md

 @WhatDoITweetBot topics n_topics 6
 ```

 Are you very verbose?
-The bot defaults to 20000 unique words, but can also be configured to inorporate more or less words with the `n_features` option.
+The bot defaults to 20000 unique words, but can also be configured to incorporate more or less words with the `n_features` option.

 ```
 @WhatDoITweetBot topics n_topics 6 n_features 300